The Mori-Zwanzig formulation of deep learning: Composition and transfer operators for neural networks

+{ where $\I$ is the identity operator}.
 Equation \eqref{groupM} allows us to map the conditional expectation \eqref{conditionalMoment1} of any measurable phase space function $\bm u(\bm X_j)$ forward or backward through the network.
 As an example, consider again a neural network with four layers and states $\{\bm X_0,\dots,\bm X_4\}$.
 We have

 Equation \eqref{p99} holds for every $j\in\{0,..,4\}$.
-Of particular interest in machine-learning context is the conditional expectation of $\bm u(\bm X_L)$ (network output) given $\bm X_0=\bm x$, which can be computed as
+Of particular interest in the machine-learning context is the conditional expectation of $\bm u(\bm X_L)$ (network output) given $\bm X_0=\bm x$ (network input), which can be computed as

 i.e., by propagating $\bm u(\bm x)=\mathbb{E}\{\bm u(\bm X_L)| \bm X_L=\bm x\}$ {\em backward} through the neural network using single layer operators $\M(i-1,i)$.
 Similarly, we can compute, e.g., $\mathbb{E}\{\bm u(\bm X_0)|\bm X_L=\bm x\}$ as